LVPlayground/playground/javascript/features/houses/README.md

 Players who are not registered with Las Venturas Playground are not able to access houses.

 In the future, houses may feature dedicated access lists configurable by the owner.

+## FAQ: As an admin, can I change a house's price?
+No. We've learned from the property system that the economy becomes a chaos when administrators can determine the prices of in-game objects.
+Sorry.